 You also have the choice to do a manual update, where you select a specific driver file for the hardware component.

 How to identify the device without a driver

-Left-click on the combo box under ‘Property’ and left-click on ‘Hardware Ids’.
-Some values will be listed in the ‘Value’ box just under it.
+Left-click on the combo box under ‘Property’ and left-click on Hardware Ids.
+Some values will be listed under the Value box.

 Take note of the DEV number and copy it (right-click & copy) to do the following search in Google:

-Scan for new hardware
+Scanning for new hardware

 The icon will look like a screen with a magnifying glass over it.

-The Device Manager allows you to improve communication between the operating system and your computer’s hardware.
+Access to the Device Manager allows you to improve communication between the operating system and your computer’s hardware.